Pivotal (horse): 1996: three-year-old season

 Pivotal did not appear as a three-year-old until June when he was sent to Royal Ascot to contest the all-aged King's Stand Stakes over five furlongs.
 He started at odds of 13/2 in a seventeen-runner field which included Royal Applause and Hever Golf Rose.
 Duffield positioned the colt among the leaders from the start before producing a strong late run to take the lead in the last strides to win by half a length from Mind Games.
 On his next appearance, Pivotal started favourite for the July Cup over six furlongs at Newmarket Racecourse but finished sixth of the ten runners behind Anabaa.
 At York on 22 August, Pivotal was brought back to five furlongs for the Nunthorpe Stakes.
 He started poorly and was "pushed along" by Duffield in the early stages but finished strongly to catch the front-running Eveningperformance in the last stride and won by a short head.

 Stud record

 Pivotal was retired to stand at his owners' Cheveley Park Stud at Newmarket.
 He has proved to be an "excellent" breeding stallion, siring winners of major races over a wide range of distances.
-He was retired from stud duties in February 2021.Died on 19 November 2021.
+He was retired from stud duties in February 2021.
+He died on 19 November 2021.